 In May 2013, The Ghana Minister of Energy approved the Plan of Development for the field and Tullow commenced with its second major operated deep water development project in Ghana.
 Similar to Jubilee, the development includes the use of an FPSO which will be tied in to subsea infrastructure across the field.
 The vessel was converted in Singapore and in September 2015, the vessel was officially named ‘FPSO Prof. John Evans Atta Mills’, after the late Ghanaian president who oversaw First Oil from Ghana’s Jubilee Field in 2010.
 The FPSO sailed away from Singapore to Ghana on 23 January 2016.

 The FPSO arrived in Ghana in early March 2016 where it was moored to the seabed before being connected to the risers and subsea infrastructure.

 First oil was achieved on time and on budget in August 2016, three years after the Plan of Development was approved by the Government of Ghana.

-In April 2015, the Special Chamber of the International Tribunal of the Law of the Sea (ITLOS) in Hamburg rejected Côte d’Ivoire’s request that Ghana be ordered to suspend all oil exploration and exploitation in the disputed zone including the TEN Project.
-ITLOS ordered a number of provisional measures which both Ghana and Côte d’Ivoire are required to comply with; including continued cooperation and ‘no new drilling’ until ITLOS gives its decision on the maritime boundary dispute which is expected in late 2017.
-It is therefore assumed that development drilling will not recommence until the ITLOS proceedings have completed.
+In April 2015, the Special Chamber of the International Tribunal of the Law of the Sea (ITLOS) ordered a number of provisional measures which both Ghana and Côte d’Ivoire were required to comply with; including ‘no new drilling’ until ITLOS gave its decision on the maritime boundary dispute.
+The TEN field therefore started up with 11 of the planned 24 wells and no new wells could be drilled until after the ITLOS ruling.